basho/rfc/open/solr-4.10-upgrade-downgrade.md

 The following Riak Test (`yz_solr_upgrade_downgrade`) will be implemented as part of this work:

-1. Start a single Riak devrel using prev (or specifically 2.0.6 or 2.0.7)
+1. Start a multi-node Riak devrel using prev (or specifically 2.0.6 or 2.0.7), such that each node contains a replica of any given key/value (e.g., 2 node cluster, ring size of 8, `n_val` of 2)
 1. Create a Solr index (index-a)
 1. Populate the index with data
-1. (optional) Verify the data can be effectively queried
+1. Verify the data can be effectively queried
-1. Create another Solr index (index-b)
+1. Create Solr indices: index-b1, index-b2, index-b3
-1. Populate the index with data
+1. Populate these indices with data
-1. (optional) Verify the data can be effectively queried
+1. Verify the data can be effectively queried
-1. Upgrade the node to current (specifically, using Solr 4.10)
+1. Upgrade the node to current (specifically, using Solr 4.10).
+As part of the upgrade process:
-1. Verify that the same data can be queried in index-a and index-b
-1. Verify that new data can be added and queried to both indices
-1. Upgrade the index-b `solrconfig.xml` to use the `luceneMatchVersion` that corresponds to Solr 4.10.4
+     * change all index-b* index `solrconfig.xml`s to use the `luceneMatchVersion` that corresponds to Solr 4.10.4
+     * Configure the node so that it is not part of a cover plan (unavailable for query)
+     * Leave index-b1 data in place
+     * Backup/move index-b2 data somewhere
+     * Delete index-b3 data
+1. Verify query works as expected on {Cluster - Node}
+1. Wait for a full AAE round
+1. Add the node back to the cover plan
-1. Verify that the same data can be queried in index-b
+1. Verify that the same data can be queried in index-a and index-b*
-1. Verify that new data can be added and queried to index-b
+1. Verify that new data can be added to and queried from all indices
 1. Create a new Solr index (index-c)
-1. Popular index-c with data, and verify query
+1. Populate index-c with data, and verify query
 1. Downgrade Riak back to previous
 1. Verify that index-a is fully functional; specifically, that it can load, be queried against, and can be written to
 1. Verify that index-b (upgraded) and index-c (new) cannot be loaded
 1. Stop Riak
-1. Revert the `luceneMatchVersion` for index-b and index-c
+1. Revert the `luceneMatchVersion` for index-b* and index-c.
+In addition:
-1. Delete any previously indexed data
+    * Delete any previously indexed data for `index-b1` and `index-b3`
+    * Restore backed-up data for `index-b2`
 1. Restart Riak, and wait for AAE to reindex all data
-1. Verify expected results.
+1. Verify _all_ previously written data (including data written after the upgrade) is avaialble in all indices.

 ### References